xrstf/froy/README.md

 This is the original project.
 It runs using a CR123 battery, which lasts roughly 3-5 months when reporting data every 15 minutes.

+The case can be bought on Amazon: https://www.amazon.de/gp/product/B072M2JKGW/ -- I am not aware of any alternative sources.
+In case the product disappears, I saved the schematics in `docs/images/froy-outdoor-case-drawings.jpg`.

 ### Froy Indoor

 ![](https://raw.githubusercontent.com/xrstf/froy/master/docs/images/froy-indoor-pcb.png)